-The basic types of student loans are the Perkins, Federal Nursing Loan, and Stafford Loan.
-The student loans for which you may be eligible will be included on your Award Letter.
+The basic types of student loans are the Federal Direct Loans and the Federal Nursing Loan (nursing students only).
+The student loans for which you may be eligible will be included on your Aid Offer.
 Your parents may borrow a Parent Loan for Undergraduate Students (PLUS) up to the amount they would need to pay your cost of attendance.
 The PLUS is based upon credit and there are options available for those who are denied a PLUS, please contact the Office of Financial Aid for details.
 Alternative loans are private loans available to those who would need additional resources or would prefer to have the loan in the student’s name.
 The student is the primary borrower and a credit-worthy co-signer is needed.

 If you are under age 24, you are considered a dependent student by Federal definition.
 However, if you have unusual circumstances you should contact the Wagner College Office of Financial Aid for more information.